aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/footnotes-and-endnote-features-supported-on-opendocument-import/_index.md

 title: Footnotes and Endnote Features Supported on OpenDocument Import – Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on OpenDocument Import
 linktitle: Footnotes and Endnote Features Supported on OpenDocument Import
-description: "Aspose.Words for .NET allows you to work with footnotes and endnote features supported on OpenDocument Text import."
+description: "Work with footnotes and endnote features supported on OpenDocument Text import."
 type: docs
 weight: 60
 url: /net/footnotes-and-endnote-features-supported-on-opendocument-import/